Quick Start

 ]The Object in this example is called a "Node" or a "Component".
 A node can contain properties and children.
 By default, NBCL only comes with one node built-in, that being the Object, which is a very loose node that can take in any property, any number of children, and allows id to be both defined and not defined.

-For the language to work well, you need to register your own nodes.
+For the language to work well in an embedded scenario, the developer need to register their own nodes.
 The Object is a very generalized node that is very easy to cause confusion because of how loose it is.
-We'll learn how to register new nodes later, but keep this in mind for now.
+However, if you are using this guide to understand how to use the language in a tool that it is embedded in, then you don't have to worry about the Object node.
+As long as that tool has custom nodes registered in of course.